gnshb/salome-mcp/README.md

 By default, the bridge uses `localhost:1234`.
 You can set your custom host/port in the SALOME GUI bridge settings, then simply prompt your agent to connect to that.

 ## Usage
-1. Start SALOME
-2. In GUI: `Tools -> PLugins -> MCP Bridge -> Start (default)`
+1. Start SALOME and start: `Tools -> PLugins -> MCP Bridge -> Start (default)`
-3. Open your agent and prompt to ping salome.
-The agent should use `check_salome_status` and return success
+2. Open your agent and prompt it to "ping salome".
+The agent should be able to use `check_salome_status` and return success
-4. The agent should now be able to make tool calls based on your prompts.
+3. The agent should now be able to make tool calls based on your prompts.
 Check [samples](#samples)
-5. End session with `MCP Bridge -> Stop`
+4. End session with `MCP Bridge -> Stop`

 ## Tool Coverage
 These are the tool calls that can be used by your agent.
 You probably don't need to know this